We advocate for transforming Greater Kansas City, and we need your help to do it!

 GO KC Infrastructure Bond: $150 million for sidewalks and $400 million for Complete Streets

 In April 2017, KCMO voters overwhelming approved Questions 1-2-3 and voted to invest $800 million in the city's infrastructure over the next 20 years.
-BikeWalkKC led the community coalition to get unprecedented investment in sidewalks and Complete Streets included in the plans
+BikeWalkKC led the community coalition to get unprecedented investment in sidewalks and Complete Streets included in the plans.

 Help Us Advocate at City Halls

 Your time and energy at these meetings helps the BikeWalkKC policy team in their work fighting for you at City Halls across the KC region.
 But advocacy is one of the hardest things for us to fund.
 We need the charitable support of our members and donors like you.
+Please become a member or make a donation today.

 Advocacy Mailing List